airbytehq/airbyte/docs/using-airbyte/workspaces.md

 A workspace in Airbyte allows you to collaborate with other users and manage connections together.

 :::info
 Airbyte [credits](https://airbyte.com/pricing) are by default assigned per workspace and cannot be transferred between workspaces.
-[Get in touch](https://airbyte.com/company/talk-to-sales) with us if you would like to centralize billing across workspaces
+[Get in touch](https://airbyte.com/company/talk-to-sales) with us if you would like to centralize workskpace management for billing or user management purposes.
 :::

 ## Add users to your workspace